bc-hall/CSC325ClassProject/user_personas/README.md

 ## Usage

 These personas can be used in user research, product development, marketing strategies, or any other aspect of project planning where understanding the target audience is key.

+## AI Usage

+ChatGPT was used to generate Developer, End User and Owner user personas.